Three different quantization variants all scored 15/15 on automated quality tests. One couldn't translate a sentence into Spanish.

 A Chinese character (我, meaning "I") appears mid-sentence.
 The second half isn't even translated. ✗

-Why the test passed: The collapse test for this prompt only checks minimum response length with no content validation.
-Any response longer than a few characters passes, regardless of content.
+Why the test passed: The collapse test for this prompt only checks minimum response length.
+No content validation at all.
+Any response longer than a few characters passes, regardless of what it says.

 Test 14: Functional Programming Concepts